 - Supermarket produce can travel thousands of miles to get to you, so shop local and seasonally.
 Barnsley Markets are a great place to start.

-- Reduce the amount of food you through away – only buying the food you need and store fruit in the fridge to make it last longer.
+- Reduce the amount of food you throw away – only buying the food you need and store fruit in the fridge to make it last longer.
 Check Love Food Hate Waste for ideas on how to make the most of the food you buy.

 - Reduce the amount of meat and dairy you eat.
 There are plenty of plant-based dishes to try at Market Kitchen.